Processing what they hear

 Because auditory information is not accurately received, words may not be accurately heard (poor listening), expressed (poor speech/ vocabulary), or written (poor spelling).

-Our clinic uses research supported, individualised auditory stimulation and other interventions, to regulate auditory frequencies and re-train the auditory system.
+Our clinic uses research-supported, individualised auditory stimulation, speech feedback and other interventions, to regulate auditory frequencies and re-train the auditory system.

 We have carried out hundreds of assessments.
 Together with our neuroscience, psychology and clinical experience, we can help deal with the needs of the individual child or adult.